Skip to main content

 First, What is Analytics and Reporting? analytics is finding, reviewing and using data to answer business questions from "which of my products is more profitable?" to "what step in my business process is the slowest? most expensive? or has the most risk?".
 Answering questions like this allow businesses to become more efficient and make more money!

 Why do I like Analytics and Reporting?
 I love researching and learning things from watching documentaries to researching what kitchen appliance I want to buy (and for how much).
-This personality trait is great for digging into different business processes to make and reason on decisions.
+This personality trait is great for researching and digging into different business processes to make and reason on decisions.

 I like analytics and reporting because it can be used in any industry and business, so I feel a lot of job security and confidence in my career type.